iacgm/website/content/posts/c2bf.md

 There are some features missing, but for the most part, they would not be hard to add.
 The limiting factor was just that around this point, this project went from fun and educational to time-consuming and tedious.

 Some major missing features are:
-- Support for variadic functions (including `printf`) and library functions for generally.
+- Support for variadic functions (including `printf`) and library functions more generally.
 - Differently-sized types (apart from arrays).
 Most Brainfuck interpreters use 1-byte cells.
 Mine uses 2-byte cells so they are large enough to store the labels to be jumped to, and so that I could have enough precision to implement usable fixed-point arithmetic.
 - Switch statements.
 No excuse here, just got a bit lazy.
 - Memory allocation / variable length arrays.
 This would be a complicated addition to make, since we would have to change how we access global variables, but it would not be impossible.